AmmonSalmon/SUPER-MEGA-ULTIMATE-Website/README.md

 ## Welcome to America

-You can use the [editor on GitHub](https://images.fineartamerica.com/images/artworkimages/mediumlarge/1/america-freedom-gary-gunderson.jpg) to maintain and preview the content for your website in Markdown files.
+You can use the [Edward The Eagle]() to maintain and preview the content for your website in Markdown files.
 ![image](https://images.fineartamerica.com/images/artworkimages/mediumlarge/1/america-freedom-gary-gunderson.jpg)
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.